danisolo91/slider-ds/README.md

-This is my Slider project for the Odin project curriculum.
+This is my Slider project for TheOdinProject curriculum.

 Live: https://danisolo91.github.io/slider-ds/